jersoroka/bc-covid-19-response-update/README.md

 - The program is written to send emails using a gmail account:
     1. Enter the sender email address and password in the EmailSender class.
     2. The email can only be sent if on the gmail account: (1) two-step verification is turned off and (2) less secure app access is on.
 - The receiver can be an email or you can use an SMS gateway (which I'm using) that links to your phone number.
-For example, I'm using Koodo and that SMS gateway would "phonenumber@msg.telus.com".
+For example, I'm using Koodo and that SMS gateway would be "phonenumber@msg.telus.com".
 - Specify the time when you want the application to run.
 I set it to 3 o'clock since most updates happen in the early afternoon.

+# Credits
+- code for sending the email is based on: https://www.javatpoint.com/example-of-sending-email-using-java-mail-api-through-gmail-server